kynx/saiku-client/README.md

 The `proxy()` method takes a PSR-7 [ServerRequestInterface] and passes it to Saiku, logging in if needed.
 It returns a [ResponseInterface] suitable for outputting to the browser.
-Use this if you want your application to handle requests from the Saiku UI but handle authentication itself, without the need for a real SSO integration.
+Use this if you want your application to handle requests from the Saiku UI but want manage authentication, without the need for a real SSO integration.

 There are a couple of things to keep in mind when you use this.
 There will be an inevitable performance hit from sticking your application between the browser and the Saiku server.
-And you will will want to use a custom cookie jar to avoid repeated logins.
+And you will want to use a custom cookie jar to avoid repeated logins.
 But, depending on your setup, the session cookie jar above may not be the best choice.

 The Saiku UI is a single-page application.
 Its JavaScript makes multiple asynchronous requests.
-By their nature, PHP [sessions block] until they are closed: if you use the `SessionCookieJar`, requests from the application will be processed sequentially, impacting performance.
+By their nature, PHP sessions [block] until they are closed: if you use the `SessionCookieJar`, requests from the application will be processed sequentially, impacting performance.
 There are a couple of workarounds:

 * Implement a different storage mechanism for the cookie.
 This isn't difficult - see my [expressive-guzzle-cookiejar] for ideas.
 * If you are using Memcached for session storage, consider switching off [memcached.sess_locking].
 Be aware of the implications on any other session-related activity your application may perform.
-* If you're using the Redis session save handler, it doesn't lock by default.
+* Using the Redis session save handler: it doesn't lock (by default).
 * Keep the sesson open for the shortest possible time.